uwarring82/AdvLab_Guide/Main.md

 **The oral report:** You attend the student's 15-minute oral presentation when they submit their written report.
 Factor the oral presentation into the final report grade.

-**Deliberation:** You may consult with organisers on performance level and final grade.
+**Deliberation:** You may consult with organisers on grade level and final grade.
 This is normal, not a sign of uncertainty.

 **Feedback:** Give clear, careful feedback that explains the grade.
 Critical feedback is expected—it helps students learn.
 Be honest and constructive.